edwarddim/zoom_attendance_parser/README.md

 Thank you for using the Zoom Attendance Web Application!

-## Please let ne know if you have any questions or feedback.
+## Please let me know if you have any questions or feedback.